ParijatMaitra/Born-Too-Soon-The-Educational-Costs-of-Early-Elective-Deliveries/README.md

 3) European Society for Population Economics (ESPE 2023, Belgrade)
 4) Stockholm-Uppsala Doctoral Student Workshop in Economics (SUDSWEC 2024, Stockholm)
 5) 2nd HEFUU Workshop in Causal Health Economics 2025 (Uppsala)

+**Update (3rd September, 2025): I will be presenting the paper at the Simposio de la Asociación Española de Economía (SAEe 2025, Barcelona) in December, 2025.**